A Complete Guide to VAT Codes the Full List

 The default VAT rate is set to 20% (the standard rate).
 However, depending on the business, the VAT rate can vary.

 If you opt for a VAT of less than 20%, it is advisable to look at official VAT rates first and then proceed.
-Here are the common VAT codes that you usually find in the business.
+Here are the common VAT codes list that you usually find in the business.

 CodeDescriptionSales codePurchase code